colvert-project/colvert/README.md

 [![Documentation](https://img.shields.io/badge/Docs-docs.colvert.io-blue?logo=readthedocs&logoColor=white)](https://docs.colvert.io)
 [![Licence EUPL-1.2](https://img.shields.io/badge/Licence-EUPL--1.2-blue)](LICENCE)

-**Colvert** is a tool designed to manage your portfolio of _detection use cases_ through their entire lifecycle in the context of **Information Security Event Management**.
+**Colvert** is a tool made for cybersecurity teams (CSIRTs / SOCs) and designed to manage their portfolio of _detection use cases_ through their entire lifecycle in the context of **Information Security Event Management**.

 ## About